sammypanda/MCJE-PlayerQuests-Plugin/README.md

 ###### GUI templates are parsed as JSON strings
 It is built in such a way that even if fields are missing, it should still succeed as much as possible.
 It does this by efficiently using the information the plugin has so far.

+- The GUI class stores slots array items into a List of GUISlot instances.

 | Key-Value Pair  | Behaviour When Missing                       |
 |-----------------|----------------------------------------------|
 | title           | Uses an empty string                         |